 That's fine.
 You don't have to.
 All I ask is that you respect the fact that everyone is different, and understand that my life and choices won't be changing because of a random stranger's opinion.
 Especially my teeth.
 They're here, they're big, get used to it.

 What do you do besides blogging?

-Monday through Friday I'm a Blog and Fashion writer for ModCloth.com.
+Monday through Friday I'm an Editorial Specialist for ModCloth.com.
 Yes, it is a full-time job.
-When I'm in the office, I'm penning product descriptions, drafting blog posts for the ModCloth Blog, assisting in the managment of the ModCloth Tumblr, and posting to the ModCloth Instagram (to name just a few- but certainly not all- of my responsibilities).
+When I'm in the office, I'm managing the ModCloth blog editorial calendar, drafting blog posts for the ModCloth Blog, assisting in the managment of the ModCloth Tumblr, and posting to the ModCloth Instagram (to name just a few- but certainly not all- of my responsibilities).

 When I'm not working, I enjoy getting outside as much as possible, working with my hands, reading, exploring new places, thrift shopping, and spending time alone and with friends and family.

 How did you get your job at ModCloth?

 There was an open position, and I applied.
 Along with my art background, I also have experience in retail and visual merchandising, writing press releases for an artist's collective, and college recruiting, which all feeds into my career writing about clothes.
 To learn more about open positions at ModCloth, go here.